-The Duration field of the ICF shall be(#676) set to one SIFS plus the time required to transmit the solicited response from the polled AP(s).
+The Duration field of the Co-TDMA TB ICF and the Co-TDMA NTB ICF shall be(#676) set to one SIFS plus the time required to transmit the solicited response from the polled AP(s).

+(#2447)When a Co-TDMA sharing AP transmits a Co-TDMA TB ICF, the AP shall set the Feedback Type field of the Feedback User Info field (see 9.3.1.22.7 (Feedback User Info field)) of the Co-TDMA TB ICF to 3.

+(#2447)When a Co-TDMA sharing AP transmits a Co-TDMA NTB ICF, the AP shall set the Feedback Type field of a User Info field addressed to the polled AP to 3.

-(M268)A polled AP shall transmit(#1706), in a response to the received ICF, a Multi-STA BlockAck frame(M270), that includes an indication whether the polled AP wishes to receive a time allocation from the Co-TDMA sharing AP during the current TXOP(#1708).
-Signaling details (including traffic indication) are TBD.
+(M268)A polled AP shall transmit(#1706), in response to a received Co-TDMA TB ICF or the Co-TDMA NTB ICF that includes a User Info field with an AID12 field set to the AP ID of the polled AP as assigned by the Co-TDMA sharing AP, a Multi-STA BlockAck frame(M270) (#684)with a Feedback Type field set to 3 in a Per AID TID Info field.

 (#713)If a Co-TDMA sharing AP does not receive a response from a polled AP, the Co-TDMA sharing AP shall consider that the polled AP does not wish to receive a time allocation from the Co-TDMA sharing AP during the current TXOP.

 TXOP allocation phase

-A Co-TDMA sharing AP may allocate a time portion within its obtained TXOP to another AP that is not colocated with the Co-TDMA sharing AP.
-To share a time portion of the Co-TDMA sharing AP's obtained TXOP, the AP shall transmit an MU-RTS TXS Trigger frame to the other AP that is not colocated(#3326) with the Co-TDMA sharing AP.
+(#3444)To (#3170)allocate a portion of (#1710)an obtained TXOP, the Co-TDMA sharing AP shall transmit an MU-RTS TXS Trigger frame (#687)with TXS Mode field equal to 2 to a coordinated AP that is not colocated(#3326) with the Co-TDMA sharing AP.

-Note—The MU-RTS TXS Trigger frame is defined in 9.3.1.22.9 (MU-RTS Trigger frame format) with TBD modifications for the Co-TDMA procedure.
+(#691)The time allocation to the Co-TDMA coordinated AP shall start at the end of the PPDU that contains the MU-RTS TXS Trigger frame.

 The Duration field of the MU-RTS TXS Trigger frame shall be(#676) set to one SIFS plus the time required to transmit the solicited CTS response frame.

-A Co-TDMA sharing AP identifies the Co-TDMA coordinated AP with which a time portion of the obtained TXOP is to be shared by setting the AID12 subfield of the User Info field of the MU-RTS TXS Trigger frame to the Co-TDMA coordinated AP’s AP ID, .
+A Co-TDMA sharing AP identifies the Co-TDMA coordinated AP (#3170)to which a portion of the obtained TXOP is to be allocated by setting the AID12 field of the User Info field of the MU-RTS TXS Trigger frame to the Co-TDMA coordinated AP’s AP ID, (#3604)as assigned by the Co-TDMA sharing AP.

-After a Co-TDMA coordinated AP receives an MU-RTS TXS Trigger frame from the Co-TDMA sharing AP that contains a User Info field that identifies the Co-TDMA coordinated AP, the AP may transmit and/or receive one or more PPDUs within the time allocation signaled in the MU-RTS TXS Trigger frame.
-The first PPDU of the exchange shall carry a CTS frame transmitted as per the rules defined in 26.2.6.3 (CTS frame sent in response to an MU-RTS Trigger frame) (#991).
+After a Co-TDMA coordinated AP receives an MU-RTS TXS Trigger frame from the Co-TDMA sharing AP that contains a User Info field (#3327)and the AID12 field of the User Info field contains the AP ID of the Co-TDMA coordinated AP, the (#1544)Co-TDMA coordinated AP may exchange one or more PPDUs within the time allocation signaled in the MU-RTS TXS Trigger frame.
+The first PPDU of this exchange shall carry a CTS frame, which is transmitted as per the rules defined in 26.2.6.3 (CTS frame sent in response to an MU-RTS Trigger frame) (#991)with the exceptions stated in 37.8.2.3 (Coordinated time division multiple access (Co-TDMA)).

-The time allocated to a Co-TDMA coordinated AP identified in the MU-RTS TXS Trigger frame is specified in the Allocation Duration subfield in the MU-RTS TXS Trigger frame.
+The time allocated to a Co-TDMA coordinated AP identified in the MU-RTS TXS Trigger frame is specified in the Allocation Duration field in the MU-RTS TXS Trigger frame.

+The Co-TDMA sharing AP shall follow 37.xx (Fairness considerations for TXOP sharing) when determining the time allocated to Co-TDMA coordinated AP(s) within an obtained TXOP.